 You should not breast-feed while using Lemtrada.

 How is Lemtrada given?

 Lemtrada is given as an infusion into a vein.
-How often you receive this medicine will depend on why you are using Lemtrada.
-Follow your doctor's instructions.
+A healthcare provider will give you this injection.

 You may be given other medicines to help prevent certain side effects.
 Take these medicines for the full prescribed length of time.